KyberNetwork/developer-portal/docs/kyberpro-walkthrough3.md

 *NOTE:* `when you add a new token to the reserve you will have to let the kyber team know so that we list the token pair in the network as well.`

-## 2. Set rates for multiple tokens.
+## 2. Pricing Updates for Multiple Tokens

 FPR provides a mechanism that feeds the price for tokens in batches, allowing operators to update their price for all tokens with a single transaction.
 This quoting mechanism allows for price changes to be pushed frequently for a large number of tokens, enabling MMs to always maintain current prices on-chain.